 - D-SNPs may require referrals before you make an appointment to see specialists

-Most D-SNP covered services are covered by Medicare, and a few are covered exclusively by Medicaid, including dental, vision, hearing aids and fittings, certain private duty nursing services, medical day care, personal care assistance, and 30 days of long-term nursing facility stays.
+Most D-SNP covered services are covered by Medicare, and a few are covered exclusively by Medicaid, including dental, vision, hearing aids and fittings, certain private duty nursing services, medical day care, personal care assistance, and long-term nursing facility stays.

 Generally, when Medicaid covers health care services beyond the limits of Medicare, then Medicaid will pay for what Medicare does not.

-Click here for Frequently Asked Questions (FAQs) about a Dual Eligible Special Needs Plan Closure
+Click here for Frequently Asked Questions (FAQs) about changes to Dual Eligible Special Needs Plans for 2017